nateriver520/jconf/README.md

 JConf
 ===============

-JConf is a easy and light library for loading config in Java or Groovy applications
+JConf is a easy and light library for config module in Java or Groovy applications.

+Currently this library support [JSON](http://en.wikipedia.org/wiki/JSON), [YAML](http://en.wikipedia.org/wiki/YAML)

 Notice
 ---------------

-*** This package is still in dev status, not ready for prod ***
+***This package is still in dev status, not ready for prod***

 Example
 ---------------